-Physiotherapy is normally included in employer or purchased health benefit plans.
+Chiropractic is normally included in employer or purchased health benefit plans.
 Coverage varies from plan to plan and can range from $500 to unlimited so you need to look into the details of your health coverage.
-Some insurers require a referral from a doctor to access your physiotherapy coverage.
+Some insurers require a referral from a doctor to access your chiropractic coverage.
 Most clinics offer direct billing so they will manage the administration of reimbursement for you so you can focus your efforts on your treatment instead of managing paperwork.

 An effective way to replicate and enhance the physical therapy you get in a clinic is in your home.
 Your therapist can assess how you move in your native environment, look at how you have set up your home exercise station, watch you do your exercises, assess your home office set up, and much more.

 And chiropractic video visits (also known as virtual visits) are now covered by most insurance providers just the same way as an in-clinic session would be.